heereenveen/SelfAssessment/Skills/JavaScript.md

   - default parameters 🖐️ used
   - functional object 🖐️ used
 - Data structures
-  - Array 🎓 known
+  - Array 🖐️ used
   - mixin 🎓 known
-  - extend 🎓 known
+  - extend 🖐️ used
-  - typed arrays 🎓 known
+  - typed arrays 🖐️ used
-  - Map 🎓 known
+  - Map 🖐️ used
-  - Set 🎓 known
+  - Set 🖐️ used
   - undefined 🎓 known
   - null 🎓 known
-  - Proxy 👂 heard
+  - Proxy 🎓 known
-  - weak collections 👂 heard
+  - weak collections 🎓 known
-  - timers 🎓 known
+  - timers 🖐️ used
-  - EventEmitter 🎓 known
+  - EventEmitter 🖐️ used
   - RegExp 🎓 known
   - Date 🎓 known
   - BigInt 🎓 known
 - Infrastructure
   - V8 👂 heard
-  - Node.js 👂 heard
+  - Node.js 🖐️ used
-  - npm 👂 heard
+  - npm 🖐️ used
-  - prettier 👂 heard
+  - prettier 🖐️ used
-  - MDN 👂 heard
+  - MDN 🖐️ used